 Steps to take to enroll:

-1. Contact the School or a representative of the School to find out more information, tour the facilities, fill out a Student Pre-Enrollment Form, and submit the form along with your tuition payment, a copy of your valid D.L. and sign for, receive, and review a digital or hard copy of the current School Catalog prior to orientation.
+1. Contact the School or a representative of the School to find out more information, request a Student Pre-Enrollment Form, and submit the form along with your tuition payment, a copy of your valid D.L. and sign for, receive, and review a digital or hard copy of the current School Catalog prior to orientation.

 2. Attend a mandatory student orientation.
 Students must attend orientation to complete any other paperwork needed in order to satisfy the School's policies and procedures.
 Orientations are scheduled at the beginning of a scheduled class start date.

 NNCT enrollment is open and the student may attend a future class date after acceptance.
 The applicant may apply for enrollment in person at any campus location or with any of our Official Representatives of the School.

 Class dates are subject to change without notice at any given time in order to accommodate any unusual circumstances beyond the control of the School or for any reason the School deems needed.

 Classes are based on a first come first served basis, it is important to register early to ensure a seat for the intended class date you desire.